 Shelter Project 2000 (PDF).

 In June 2000, OHS opened the doors to a new state-of-the-art facility that stands on the site of the old shelter.
-The new shelter has the capacity to house over 200 cats and well over 100 dogs.
+The new shelter has the capacity to house 92 small animals, 120 cats and 120 dogs.

 Learn about the capital campaign that raised funds for the new shelter project, budgets, information about the corporate details about the building and other useful data in OHS New Shelter Project 2000 (PDF), prepared by Skanska USA Building.

 In September 2007, OHS opened the Animal Medical Learning Center (AMLC) adjacent to the existing shelter.
 The medical center is a state-of-the-art animal hospital that provides a full-range of medical services for all shelter animals.
 The new behavior center, open to the public, addresses the main reason why dogs come to shelter: frustrated owners who cannot deal with canine behavior.